Netherlands expat salary negotiation and benefits guide (2026)

 "I really need €60,000 to cover my costs" or "I'm flexible" or "Whatever seems fair"

-After stating your ask, STOP TALKING.
+Use silence strategically: After stating your ask, stop talking.
 Many people fill the silence by lowering their number.
 Don't.
 Wait for the employer to respond.
-Silence works in your favor in Dutch negotiations.

 If the company won't budge on base salary, negotiate around it: